Karooliina/notification-orchestrator/README.md

 ## API documentation:

-Swagger documentation available on http://localhost:4002/api/v1/docs
+Swagger documentation available locally on http://localhost:4002/api/v1/docs

 ## How to run?